|My Favourite Planet > English > People > |

 He accompanied Hadrian on his tour of the empire, visiting Greece, Asia Minor and Egypt.
 After he drowned in the Nile at or near Hermopolis, Hadrian deified him, without consulting the Roman Senate, and erected many busts and statues of him at sanctuaries for his cult throughout the Roman Empire.
 He even founded a port on the east bank of the Nile, at the place where Antinous drowned, and named it Antinoopolis (Ἀντινόουπόλις).

 The location of Antinous' tomb is not known.
-Although it seems most likely that he was buried at Antinoopolis, it has also been suggested that Hadrian brought his body to the Antinoeion, the temple built in his honour at Hadrian's Villa in Tivoli, discovered in 1998.
+Although it seems most likely that he was buried at Antinoopolis, it has also been suggested that Hadrian brought his body to the Antinoeion, the temple built in his honour at Hadrian's Villa in Tivoli, outside Rome, which was discovered in 1998.
 The question is further confused by an inscription on the Obelisk of Antinous (also known as the Pincian Obelisk), now in Rome, which appears to claim that it marks Antinous' grave (see below

-He was usually represented as a mythological figure with a particular significance for the people at the places where the statues were set up.
+He was usually represented as a mythological figure with a particular significance for the people at the places where the sculptures were set up.
 At Ephesus, for example, he was depicted as Androklos, the legendary founder of the city (see photo below

 Hadrian was perhaps hoping for acceptance of the worship of Antinous by assimilation into local religious beliefs and practices.
 It is uncertain what the local people in various places around the empire thought of the imposition of the cult, or how popular it became or remained after Hadrian's death in 138 AD, although coins depicting Antinous were still being issued during the reign of Caracalla (198-217 AD), and it is known that there were still cult followers and statues standing until the prohibition of pagan religions by Emperor Theodosius I in 391 AD.